top of page

 Our Unlocked Voices campaign is working to show a more authentic, human story of mass criminalization in America.
-Through our partnerships in each state (TN, MA, TX, NC, NY, CA, GA), we are mobilizing music and faith communities to unlock the voices of millions of women and girls impacted by the violence of mass incarceration and showing a more authentic, human story of mass criminalization in America.
+Through our partnerships in each state (TN, MA, TX, NC, NY, CA, GA), we are mobilizing music and faith communities to unlock the voices of millions of women and girls impacted by the violence of mass incarceration.

-To learn more about our partners in each city, check our Unlocked Voices Stories.
+To learn more about the impact incarceration has had on our partners in each city, check our Unlocked Voices Stories.

 A Little Piece of Light works to empower and facilitate healing for women, girls, and gender-fluid individuals who are directly impacted by trauma and involvement in the criminal justice system, with a goal of ending the criminalization of women and girls.